VUJO: Diagnosis and tests in pregnancy

 Preventing and treating urinary tract infections (UTIs)

 Some babies may be at higher risk of urinary tract infections (UTIs).
-If your baby is found to have hydronephrosis during your pregnancy then after birth, he / she is likely to be prescribed some antibiotics.
+If your baby is found to have hydronephrosis during your pregnancy then after birth, they are likely to be prescribed some antibiotics.
 These are sometimes referred to as prophylactic antibiotics.
 This means that a low dose of antibiotic is given every day to prevent urine infections.
 These may be stopped later on the advice of your doctor if the scans that are done are reassuring.

 Surgery